shopinvader/documentation/data/doc_pages/en/introduction/architecture.md

 - Odoo push configuration to Locomotive.

-- Odoo push products and categories to the seach engine (Algolia/Elasticsearch).
+- Odoo push products and categories to the search engine (Algolia/Elasticsearch).

 - Locomotive fetch from the search engine products and categories.

-- Locomotive push and fetch from Odoo carts and other customer informations.
+- Locomotive push and fetch from Odoo carts and other customer information.